kevinsqi/react-circular-progressbar/.github/ISSUE_TEMPLATE/bug_report.md

 ### Summary of issue

-_Please describe what the problem is._

-_If applicable, add screenshots to help explain your problem._
+Please describe what the problem is - this will help me be able to track down the issue.
+If applicable, add screenshots to help explain your problem.

 ### Reproducible example

-_[Fork this Codesandbox](_https://codesandbox.io/s/reactcircularprogressbar-issue-template-3zm3j_) and modify it to demonstrate the issue you're having._
+[Fork this Codesandbox](_https://codesandbox.io/s/reactcircularprogressbar-issue-template-3zm3j_) and modify it to demonstrate the issue you're having.

 ### Your environment

-_What browser version were you using?_
+* What browser version were you using?
+* What version of react-circular-progressbar are you using?